Join our Board

 Who We Are

-Art cultivates connected and caring communities.
+Vision: Art cultivates caring communities.

-We acknowledge that the RMG is in treaty land, and respect our collective responsibility to protect and nurture the land.
-We also recognize the continuing impacts of colonialism and our responsibilities to redress the ways this has helped shape our organization.
-We are committed to working to address structural inequities and to centering Indigenous voices in the gallery
+This area continues to be home to many Indigenous people from across Mishiike Minisi.
+We recognize the sovereignty of all Indigenous nations and acknowledge the cultural history of this place and its people.
+We have a collective responsibility to protect and nurture the land.
+We recognize the continuing impacts of colonialism and have a responsibility to redress the ways it has helped shape our organization.
+We work to address structural inequities and amplify Indigenous voices in the gallery.

 What We Do

-As the governing body for the RMG, the Board of Directors sets policy, exercises oversight and provides strategic direction.
+As the governing body for the RMG, the Board of Directors sets policy, exercises oversight, and provides strategic direction.
 Terms are voluntary positions for a period of three years with the option to renew for one additional term.
 The RMG’s Board operates in an advisory capacity with a policy model.

 Your Commitment